Rodrigo-NH/py-audio/README.md

+STATUS: Actually 'setup.py' builds without errors but having trouble importing the modules
+SO
+NOT TESTED

 # Python bindings for audio device and speex codecs #

 > This project was migrated from <https://code.google.com/p/py-audio> on May 17, 2015